 The aim of this consultation was to gather views and evidence to help inform any future improvements to the ‘multiple traffic light’ label and to ensure the UK's label remains the most effective at informing healthier choices.

-The consultation closed in October 2020 and DHSC are currently analysing consultation responses.
-Please visit this page again soon to download the outcome to this public feedback.
+The consultation closed in October 2020 and the consultation responses are currently being analysed.
+Please visit this page again soon to download the outcome to this public consultation.

 EU Guidance document on tolerance values for nutrition information and a Summary Table of tolerance values.